 I started plowing through McMurtry after Lonesome Dove.
 He wrote more than twenty books.
 All My Friends Are Going To Be Strangers was an early novel about a young writer coming in to his success and sleeping with a bunch of complicated women.
 (Huh.)
 I started Terms of Endearment but never finished it, never got far.
 The other books didn’t have the click.
 I didn’t fall for the characters in the same full-bodied way.

-I liked his essays about small-town Texas in slim collections like Walter Benjamin at the Dairy Queen and Roads.
+I liked his essays about small-town Texas in slim collections like Walter Benjamin at the Dairy Queen and In a Narrow Grave.
 The essays captured the migration from farm to city that realigned twentieth-century Texas (and America), from horses to trucks, from open fields to barbed wire.
 He grew up in the rolling prairies, a reader and a thinker who never much belonged, and he became a writer who never belonged in LA or New York or even Austin, which is why he stayed in small-town Texas, despite being the man who wrote so eloquently about its demise, and some part of me felt understood by this dislocation.
 A person gets forged by a landscape they never wanted and it shapes you so that you don’t fit anywhere else.
 I just can’t quit you.

 Larry McMurtry died last week.
 He was 84 years old.
 He lived in Archer City, about two hours northwest of Dallas, the dying town he immortalized in The Last Picture Show, where he ran a book store, the one and only reason most people visit Archer City.
 McMurtry grew up in a home without books, but he became a rare-book collector.
-For years I heard stories of book nerds like me traveling to the place, wandering the endless stacks, hoping to catch a rare glimpse of the man himself.
+For years I heard stories of book nerds like me traveling to the place, wandering the endless stacks, hoping to catch a glimpse of the man himself.
 He had a reputation as a crank (maybe he was shy, who knows), and twice over the past years I’ve been on my way to Archer City when plans changed at the last minute.
 A pandemic struck, maybe you noticed.
 All the bookstores closed.
-They closed so long I got to wondering if they’d ever open again.
+They closed for so long I got to wondering if they’d ever open again.

 I keep a quote by McMurtry taped on my bedside table.
 My house is dotted with quotes written on yellow legal paper.
 They’re meant to inspire me, but often they become invisible, and I forget they’re there until people come over and ask why John Stuart Mill is on my refrigerator, and it’s like: Oh, he is?
 What did he say? (“He who knows only his own side of the case knows little of that.”)
 But I kept McMurtry beside me as I slept.
 I never forgot he was there, never.
 I read the passage from time to time and was swept away by the rhythm of the language, its easy gallop, how it articulated something I needed to hear but had not known how to say about the book I was currently working on, struggling with, but could not quit.